Becky Duncan Massey: Early life and education

 Becky Duncan Massey was born on January 2, 1955.
 Her father was John Duncan, Sr., Mayor of Knoxville from 1959 to 1964, and a U.S. Representative for Tennessee's 2nd congressional district from 1965 to 1988.
 Her elder brother, Jimmy, was elected to this same district after their father’s death in 1988.
 He served in Congress thru 2018.
 Their uncle, Joe D. Duncan, was a former Tennessee Court of Criminal Appeals Judge.
 She received a Bachelor of Science in Business Administration from the University of Tennessee at Knoxville in 1977.
 She is a member of Alpha Omicron Pi, a women's fraternity.

 Politician

 She served as a delegate to the 1988 Republican National Convention.
 In November 2011, she was elected to the sixth district in the Tennessee Senate, after Republican senator Jamie Woodson resigned.
 She defeated Democratic candidate Gloria Johnson with 64 percent of the vote.
 She was reelected in 2012, 2016.
 2020 and 2024.
 She Chairs the Senate Transportation and Safety Committee and also serves on the Senate Health and General Welfare Committee.

 Personal life

-Massey is married to Morton Massey, a retired software developer, and they have two daughters, Courtney and Kristen.
-She has one granddaughter: Bailey.
-She has two dogs, Charlie and Bella.
+Massey is married to Morton Massey, a retired software developer, and they have two daughters, and two grandchildren.
 She attends a Presbyterian church, New Life Gathering.